tomduck/pandoc-tablenos/test/test.md

 ****

-Below is a series of three unreferenceable numbered tables.
-Make sure the numbers are incrementing.
+A series of three unreferenceable numbered tables:

 X Y
 - -